threefoldfoundation/www_threefold_farming/content/page/why/cards/card3/card3.md

 ---
 id: why3
-title: A Sustainable Internet, for our planet
+title: A better solution for our planet
 image: ./card3.jpeg
 button: Learn More
 link: '/blog'
 order: 3
-excerpt: The current Internet infrastructure model consumes more than 10% of the world's energy supplies.
-Most of that power is used to cool down servers that are stacked in large data centers.
-But this wouldn't be needed in a decentralized model like the ThreeFold Grid.
-The testing of ThreeFold's Internet infrastructure showed that we could enable between 50 & 99% power savings, while providing better uptime performance to users.
+excerpt: The current internet intrastructure consumes about 10% of the world's energy, much of that power being used to cool down servers in large data centers.
+This is not needed in a decentralized model.
+Testing has shown ThreeFold achieves between 50% & 99% power savings when running edge workloads.
 ---